rust-lang/wg-governance/draft-rfcs/RFC-github-access-policy.md

 This RFC proposes a policy for managing permissions to the [Rust Lang GitHub Organization](https://www.github.com/rust-lang) and repositories within this organization.

+This RFC was written in consultation with the Governance Working Group and the Infrastructure team.
+Most discussion took place on [this issue](https://github.com/rust-lang/wg-governance) and [this pull request](https://github.com/rust-lang/wg-governance/pull/42).

 # Motivation
 [motivation]: #motivation